neo4j/cypher-language-support/packages/language-server/README.md

-# cypher-language-server
+# Language Server

-This package contains a LSP server wrapper for the `language-support` package.
+A language server wrapper for the `@neo4j-cypher/language-support` package.

 ## Bundle the server and run with node